BEVOLTA/spotz/vw/README.md

 The hyperparameter space that is searched over in VW includes but is not limited to the namespaces, the learning rate, l1, l2.

-Support for K-Fold cross validation has also been included by implementing an objective function that
+Support for K-Fold cross validation has been included by implementing an objective function that searches over your defined hyperparameter space.
+Spark acts as the distributed computation framework responsible for parallelizing VW execution on nodes.

 ## Maven dependency